-Every man exists as a member of several collectives.
-Only a select few of these have our people been strategically stripped from identifying with.
+Every man exists as a member of several collectives, and of these collectives a select few identities have strategically been stripped from our people’s sense of self.
 You are a member of a family, a community, a nation, and a race beyond that.

 These are the natural classifications that have been given to all men, young and old, rich and poor.
-Only by the encroaching rot of modernism have these ties been weakened, and ultimately broken in many cases.
-Alongside this, many have been so bereft of these invaluable aspects of their identity, that they have been led to hate them, or see their prevalence as detrimental to one’s well being.
+Only by the encroaching rot of modernism have these ties been weakened, and in many cases ultimately broken.
+Alongside this, many have been so bereft of these invaluable aspects of their identity that they have been led to hate themselves and their people, and even view their prevalence as detrimental to one’s well being.

 However, it must be noted that you exist as an individual, but you do so in accordance with your family, community, nation, and race.
 You must never exist in spite of them.
-To see yourself fully as an individual is misguided, and lacks an ethical basis.
+To see yourself solely as an individual is misguided and lacks an ethical basis.
 Your actions are not your own in the sense that they almost always affect someone other than yourself.
-For better or worse, the decisions you make have ripples and echoes that radiate out through the variety of collectives you belong to.
+For better or worse, the decisions you make have ripples and echoes that radiate out through the variety of collectives to which you belong.

-Every group has a common interest, in the form of survival, prosperity, and progress.
-What we see illustrated so well in our current age, is also the prevalence of collective threats.
-In order to survive as a culture, a heritage, and a way of being, our nation must learn that its collective interest is fighting against its collective threats of replacement and enslavement.
+Every group has a common interest in the form of survival, prosperity, and progress.
+What we see illustrated so well in our current age is also the prevalence of collective threats.
+In order to survive as a culture, a heritage, and a way of being, our nation must learn that its collective interests are fighting against its collective threats of replacement and enslavement.

-In times of turmoil such as we find ourselves in, the thousand muttering tones of our people must shape themselves into a single, unified voice.
-Through unity, through the civilizational focus on a set of ideals and goals, human accomplishment is brought to its full potential.
+In times of turmoil, such as we find ourselves in, the thousand muttering tones of our people must shape themselves into a single, unified voice.
+Through unity and through the civilizational focus on a set of ideals and goals, human accomplishment is brought to its full potential.
 The greatest question our civilization has preoccupied itself with asking has been: “How can I feel good?”
 The rise in this question’s primacy in the collective unconscious of our people has correlated exactly with our decline.
-Our people, and our civilization should occupy itself with asking a new question.
-The answer to that question will be the proper balance between societal duty, and personal liberty.
+Our people and our civilization should occupy themselves with asking a new question.
+The answer to that question will be the proper balance between societal duty and personal liberty.

-Civilizations have existed that aimed to abolish the nature of man, to constrict and restrict his needs entirely to serve a different purpose.
+Previous civilizations have existed with the aim of abolishing the nature of man insofar as to constrict and restrict his needs entirely to serve a different purpose.
 Such a thing is impossible, and these experiments have cost the lives of millions.

-The current perversion of our nature is also done for a purpose.
-That purpose is to cement the habit of consumption, and affirm a biddable trait among the masses.
+The purpose of the current perversion of our nature is to cement the habit of consumption and affirm a biddable trait among the masses.
 This effort is sustainable only in absolute completion, where it will enslave the entirety of the human population.

-What must be constructed instead, is a society which complements these urges given to us by nature, and acts alongside them to push men to greatness.
-The needs of physical well being will be met as a result of our people seeing themselves as a common collective, providing assistance to one another.
-The needs for community, and belonging will come as a result of the restitution of our familial structure.
-The needs for an understanding of our world will come from this new national spirit, this revolutionary synthesis of man and nature, society and instinct.
+Instead, what must be constructed is a society which complements these natural instincts with virtuous acts pushing men to greatness.
+The needs for physical well being will be met as a result of our people seeing themselves as a common collective and providing assistance to one another.
+The needs for community and belonging will come as a result of the restitution of our familial structure and the reclamation of our role in the story of the nation.
+The needs for an understanding of our world will come from this new national spirit, from this revolutionary synthesis of man and nature, and from this unification of society and instinct.

-Within the scope of human needs is an identity, and a homeland.
-People without a natural identity will find an artificial one, which is commonly seen today.
-Instead of identifying with a natural classification of yourself, such as family, community, nation, or race, one will identify with a material brand, a line of products, a genre of music, a political viewpoint.
-This is a very dangerous progression, as these subjective, artificial identities provide the most assured way to control a mass of people, and strip them of liberty.
+Within the scope of human needs is an identity and a homeland.
+People without a natural identity will find an artificial one as is commonly seen today.
+Instead of identifying with a natural classification of yourself such as family, community, nation, or race, one will identify with a material brand, a line of products, a genre of music, or a political viewpoint.
+This is a very dangerous progression as these subjective, artificial identities provide the most assured way to control a mass of people and strip them of liberty.